How Do I Choose the Right Therapist For Me?

 My Child Needs Therapy… Do I Attend Sessions With My Child?

 The answer is, it depends.
 For most young children therapy is a new experience and can provoke feelings of anxiety.
 We recommend the parents of young children plan to attend the first session with their child.
 The therapist will be able to assess the best plan moving forward.
 For most school age children who are not struggling with separation anxiety, we recommend the child work independently with the therapist, while the parent remains in the waiting room.
 For older children and teens we encourage independence from the parent and confidentiality is preserved so the therapy can be effective and a safe place for sharing.
 As the parent, you made be invited into the therapy session to discuss concerns or when the therapists deems it necessary.
-You may also be invited to participate in family therapy or parent-child therapy sessions depending on your child’s assessment of what might be most beneficial for your child.
+You may also be invited to participate in family therapy or parent-child therapy sessions depending on what might be most beneficial for your child.

 How Long Will I Be In Therapy?

 Every client is unique and seeking therapy for different reasons.
-Some clients work with our Sage House clinicians to address specific, acute issues that can be resolved relatively quickly.
+Some clients work with our Sage House Therapy clinicians to address specific, acute issues that can be resolved relatively quickly.
 Other clients may need to focus on deeper, life-long issues.
 In these cases, clients typically see our therapists for longer periods of time to allow for in-depth work and insight with the goal of lasting change.

 How Can I Get the Most Out of Each Therapy Session?